Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/index.md

 disable_image_expand: true
 ---

-A data plane node is a single self-managed instance of {{site.base_gateway}} that functions as a data plane.
-In {{site.konnect_saas}}, data plane nodes are part of [control planes](/konnect/runtime-manager/runtime-groups) and can be used to serve traffic to the control plane.
+A data plane node is a single self-managed instance of {{site.base_gateway}} that acts as a proxy and serves traffic.
+In {{site.konnect_saas}}, data planes are managed by [control planes](/konnect/gateway-manager/control-plane-groups/).
 Control planes manage and store configurations in {{site.konnect_saas}}, and data plane nodes are configured according to the configuration distributed by the control plane.

 {{site.konnect_short_name}} provides data plane node installation scripts for various platforms.
 These data plane nodes are configured to run in your {{site.konnect_short_name}} environment.